devleaks/emitpy/README.md

 Major releases are named after naval disasters.
 (The name of the disaster is often the name of the ship that sunk.)

+`data` folder contains static data for the application, including test data.

+`db` folder contains caches, dynamic data (like weather), and outputs from the application.
+This latest folder can safely be erased, it is recreated is non existant on starup.

+`src` contains the whole application

+Documentation is in another repository [emitpy-docs](https://github.com/devleaks/emitpy-docs).